pprevos/r4h2o/manuscript/r4h2o_08_cleaning.md

 nrow(customers)
 ```

 To see all respondents that did not complete the survey, you can negate the `is.na(term)` statement with an exclamation mark (the NOT function): `filter(customers, !is.na(term))`.
 We are thus asking R to filter the customer data frame for all entries where `term` is not (`!`) not available (`NA`).
-The exclamation mark indicates a logical negation and thus reverses the value of the condition.
-For example: `!(3 == 3)` results in `FALSE`.

 ### Remove unwanted variables
 The survey data contains metadata that we do not need for further analysis.
 The first 19 columns contain information about when the survey was taken and so on.
 The next step is to remove the metadata and the `trap` question, which was used as the attention filter.

 In the dplyr package, the `select()` function works just like the filter function, but for columns.
 You can use numbers or names to indicate the required columns.
 In this case, we like to keep the first column, which is the unique id for each respondent, and the columns with survey responses, excluding the attention question.
-The easiest way to do this is to remove columns 2 to 19 and column 34 by using negative numbers.
+The easiest way to do this is to remove columns 2 to 20 and 33 by using negative numbers.

 {format: r, line-numbers: false}
 ```